context-hub/generator/README.md

 6. Optionally serves context through an MCP server, allowing AI assistants like Claude to directly access project information

-**With ctx, your AI conversations just got a whole lot smarter—and easier.**

 # Quick Start

-Getting started with Context Generator is straightforward.
-Follow these simple steps to create your first context file for LLMs.
+Getting started with CTX is straightforward.
+Follow these simple steps to create your first context file.

-## 1. Install Context Generator
+## 1. Install CTX

 Download and install the tool using our installation script: